adamhkb/adamhkb/ReadMe.md

 <h3 align="center">A passionate Machine Learning Engineer from Malaysia, based in London.</h3>

-- 🔭 I’m currently actively looking for a Machine Learning/Data Science job.
+- 🔭 I’m currently a Software Developer at Queen's Lane Consultants.

 - 🌱 I’m currently learning **GANs and NLP**.